 Getting fewer than seven or eight hours of sleep per night can adversely affect your biochemistry, contributing to inflammation, gut issues, and hormonal and neurotransmitter imbalances, which in turn can contribute and exacerbate mental health issues.

 Indeed, lack of sleep can contribute to mood swings, anxiety, poor concentration and attention, poor memory, depression, etc.

 Economic difficulties and living in unhealthy environments can cause huge mental and physiological stress, which can lead to mental health issues such as anxiety, depression, insomnia, poor attention, and more.

 Difficult social circumstances, whether isolation and loneliness, lack of a supportive community, or toxic and conflictual relationships, can be a huge source of stress and unhappiness, which can cause imbalances in your biochemistry, such as hormone imbalances, nutritional imbalances, gut issues.

-As we have seen, these imbalances can can all lead to mental health symptoms such as depression, anxiety, insomnia, irritability, mood swings, poor concentration and attention, poor memory, etc…
+As we have seen, these imbalances can all lead to mental health symptoms such as depression, anxiety, insomnia, irritability, mood swings, poor concentration and attention, poor memory, etc…

 Exercise is not just essential for physical health, but also for our mental health.
 However, for optimal mental health, we need to adapt our exercise levels to our physiological state – not too much, not too little.